Developed by Mothers to Support Mothers!

 - One in 7 women feel depressed, anxious or even angry while pregnant.

 - 15%-20% of women feel like they’ve lost the ability to experience any emotions — or even a sense of connection or love for their newborn — after giving birth.

-The group environment can also help you realize that you are not alone in your struggles with troubling thoughts, feelings or behaviors throughout the processes of conception, pregnancy or after giving birth.
+The group environment can also help you realize that you are not alone in your struggles with troubling thoughts, feelings or behaviors throughout the process of conception, pregnancy or after giving birth.
 The connections you make in group therapy can provide a support network that remains long after your time in our program.

+Therapy can also include exploring any past unresolved trauma that may have compounded the depression.
 Our clinicians are committed to empowering mothers to regain control of their symptoms, helping them rebuild their confidence and self-esteem so that they can live the lives they deserve.

 Our clinical content is steeped in empirically supported treatments (such as CBT, DBT, Internal Family Systems, and Mindfulness-Based Cognitive Therapy).
 Great lengths have been taken to ensure that group content also addresses the specific challenges unique to mothering newborns and infants.